Programs

 5:30 to 7:30 p.m.

-Dr. Keiko Miwa Ross Lobby and Mimi Barash Smith Coppersmith Studio Classroom
+Dr. Keiko Miwa Ross Lobby and Mimi Barash Coppersmith Studio Classroom

 Get dirty and flirty while exploring the art beneath your feet!
 In this hands-on workshop, you and your date will create earth-based pigments using soil, clay, and other natural materials with the Arboretum and get a tour of the Palmer Museum of Art’s new exhibition Mark Dion and Alexis Rockman: Journey to Nature’s Underworld with a museum guide.
 You’ll leave with a little mess on your hands—and a lot of color on your canvas.
 Perfect for creative couples who aren’t afraid to play in the dirt.
 Register at the info page below.